mariuszsienkiewicz/raycasting-javafx/README.md

 ## About

-Basic and easy 2D ray casting implementation.
+Basic and easy 2D ray casting algorithm.
 It uses the JavaFX library for the visual presentation, and it uses some MVC rules.

 ## Requirements